-The Danish Dairy Research Foundation (DDRF) supports applied dairy research and initiates and coordinates basic research interacting closely with the dairy industry and e.g. universities, hospitals and the suppliers.
+The Danish Dairy Research Foundation (DDRF) supports applied dairy research and initiates and coordinates basic research interacting closely with the dairy industry and e.g. universities, hospitals, and suppliers.

-The projects are pre-competitive in nature and underpin research-based innovation at the dairies – having the result that the dairies can boost their competitiveness.
+The projects are pre-competitive in nature and support research-based innovation at the dairies.

 The Danish Dairy Research Foundation is a non-commercial foundation administered by the Danish Agriculture Food Council and the Danish Dairy Board.

-Since the Foundation was established in 1990, the dairy sector, associated parters and other funding bodies other have invested a DKK amount totalling 1 billion into research at the universities and university hospitals via the Danish Dairy Research Foundation.
+Since the Foundation was established in 1990, the dairy sector, associated partners and other funding bodies have invested an amount totaling 1 billion DKK into research at the universities and university hospitals via the Danish Dairy Research Foundation.

-The Danish Dairy Research Foundation annually initiates research projects supported by funding totalling DKK 12-14 million.
+The Danish Dairy Research Foundation annually initiates research projects supported by funding totaling about 12-14 million DKK.
 This is done partly via the foundation’s own funds and partly via applications submitted to the Milk Levy Fund and the Dairy Rationalization Fund.

-A typical project will receive funding totalling DKK 1-3 million and generally continues over a 1-5-year period.
+A typical project will receive funding totaling 1-3 million DKK and generally run for 1-5-years.
 The Danish Dairy Research Foundation will finance up to 50%.
-The remainder must be provided by the applicant, from external, public and private grants, contributions from participating businesses and/or research institutions.
+The remainder must be provided by the applicant, from external, public or private grants, contributions from participating businesses, and/or research institutions.

-The board consists of 12 members from the dairy industry and the Danish universities.
+The board consists of 12 members and 1 observer from the dairy industry and the Danish universities.

 The board establishes the strategic objectives of the foundation which is also reflected in the strategy and the annual call for expressions of interest.

 The secretariat – in close cooperation with the researchers – facilitates effective implementation of the projects supported and ensures communication of results to the relevant stakeholders.